berehovskyi/apex-stream/docs/Functional-Built-In-Classes/TypePredicates.md

-# TypePredicates
+# virtual TypePredicates

-`APIVERSION: 57`
+`APIVERSION: 58`

 `STATUS: ACTIVE`

 Provides common implementations of [Predicate](/docs/Functional-Abstract-Classes/Predicate.md) and related utilities that are used for type checking.

 **See** [Predicate](/docs/Functional-Abstract-Classes/Predicate.md)